julianthome/joanaudit/README.md

 The configuration for sinks listed below looks exactly the same as compared to the configuration of sources, and the only difference is the value of the *id* which is *sinks* instead of *sources*.
-In the example below, we label the whole call entry of *XPath.evaluate()* with the security label HH.
+In the example below, we label the first parameter of *XPath.evaluate()* with the security label HH.

 ``` xml
 <!-- sinks.xml -->